ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 expand-hosts
 ```

-This tells the DHCP server to include a DHCP option 15 into DHCP responses.
+This tells the DHCP server to include a DHCP option 15 (domain name) into DHCP responses.
 Without it,
 DNS queries for unqualified hosts (e.g. `nslookup worker0`) performed by VMs would not work.
 Additionally, `expand-hosts` option allows the DNS server to append domain name to simple names
 listed in `/etc/hosts`.